 Another factor, often overlooked in CRM implementation, is the way the software interacts with data.
 There are several challenges companies face when using data in a new CRM, including:

-- Ensuring the data is rich enough to be useful.
+- Ensuring the data is rich enough to be useful and avoids data decay.

 - Keeping the data up to date.

 - Formatting existing data into a new CRM.

 - Organising data from several sources into the CRM, such as data from list brokers, a company’s existing data, and data gained from sales and marketing activities.

 Failing to keep the data in a CRM clean can result in it being considerably less effective than it would otherwise be.
 Here are two examples of how a lack of clean data can affect CRM adoption.

 Example One: Problems with Formatting Existing Data into a New CRM

 Imagine an insurance company that has invested heavily in a new CRM.
 The CRM is perfect and does everything the company needs it to: